django-oscar/django-oscar/README.md

 # Django-Oscar - Flexible e-commerce on Django

-Named after [Oscar Peterson](http://en.wikipedia.org/wiki/Oscar_Peterson), django-oscar is a flexible ecommerce platform, structured to allow accurate domain models to be constructed.
+Named after [Oscar Peterson](http://en.wikipedia.org/wiki/Oscar_Peterson), django-oscar is a flexible ecommerce platform, designed to build domain-driven ecommerce sites to be constructed.
 It is not supposed to be a framework that can be downloaded and fully set up by simply adjusting a configuration file: there will always be some developer work required to make sure the models match those from your domain - this is the nature of domain modelling.